RoboBert12/RoboND-Perception-Project/writeup_template.md

 ![objects_cloud](./images/objects_cloud.PNG)

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.
 Now that the cloud containing all of the objects was found, I needed to segment them.
 To do this I applied Euclidean clustering.
 This clustering was prefered because you don't need to know how many clusters there are ahead of time.
 It took some trial and error to determine the min and max cluster sizes.
-These nubers also needed to be revise when the leaf size changed.
-Eventualy I settle on a tolerance of 0.2, with cluster ranging from 500 to 7000 points.
+These numbers also needed to be revise when the leaf size changed.
+Eventually I settle on a tolerance of 0.2, with cluster ranging from 500 to 7000 points.
 This allowed me to capture the correct number of objects in all scenes.
-After finding all of the obejects, I looped through to build an array of clouds that represent each found cluster with a unique color.
+After finding all of the objects, I looped through to build an array of clouds that represent each found cluster with a unique color.
 I published this cloud and the others at this step as well.

 ```python
     # DONE: Euclidean Clustering